15 Email Campaign Examples to Create High-Converting Campaigns

 Then it lets the customer know his or her desired item is still up for grabs.
 That’s followed by a call to action in a bright color: “Still want it?”

-That same call to action is reflected in the big red “BUY NOW” button.
-That’s an effective psychological tool.
-It’s complemented by an attractive product photo and helpful information about how to get in touch with Fab.
+The big red “BUY NOW” button reflects that same call to action.
+That’s an effective psychological tool, complemented by an attractive product photo and helpful information about how to get in touch with Fab.

 Teefury